Last Updated on July 31, 2020

 Unless you’re already a rock star in your industry, there may be folks who aren’t familiar with your business name… yet.
 So make sure it’s clear who you are by showing your company name front and center.

 Below your company name, consider a site description or tagline to explain the purpose of your site quickly and succinctly.
 Long-winded explanations need not apply.
 Rather, it’s a few words letting visitors know what you do, confirming they landed in the right place, and to stay awhile to check you out.

 Some users prefer a search function to easily get to where they want to go.
-Include a search box so visitors can find information based upon a topic or keyword.
-We recommend using the built-in WordPress seach widget, which easily adds a search function to your site.
+Include a search box so visitors can find information based on a topic or keyword.
+We recommend using the built-in WordPress search widget, which easily adds a search function to your site.
 It has everything you need: a box, a button, and the word “Search.”

 Just like White Hat SEO has Black Hat SEO, good UI has its evil twin.
 Dark UI or dark patterns are often employed by less-scrupulous web designers.
 So make sure you’re following all of the steps above to avoid falling to the dark side.